GeniusesOfSymfony/WebSocketBundle/Resources/docs/Ssl.md

 ```

-Launch your websocket server in the *connect port*.
+Launch your websocket server in the *connectport*.

 Connect the client on wss://my.domainname.com:*acceptport*